Henry Lester: Birth and life in Britain

 Lester was born in Southampton in 1840 as the youngest of four brothers.
 After finishing his university studies, he returned to Southampton with a bachelor's degree in architecture.
 Unluckily, all of his brothers died of an unknown disease.
 One doctor told him that he should leave his homeland, so Lester departed Southampton with sadness and disconsolation.
 Henry took a cargo ship to Shanghai with another Briton, Gordon Morris, who afterwards became his partner.

 Early years in Shanghai

 Lester arrived in Shanghai in 1867, and worked for the Shanghai Municipal Council for three years.
 Then he attended Shanghai Real Estate Agency, which was opened by the American businessman Edwin Smith, and he became a main shareholder of the agency.
 After Smith's retirement, Lester's own company, Lester, Johnson & Morris (德和洋行), took over all the assets of Shanghai Real Estate Agency and Lester became one of the richest merchants in Shanghai.
+He was also a devout Christian Puritan..